EDUCBA Logo

 Matlab Plot Multiple Lines 1

-a. xlabel: Add labels to x-axis.
+a. xlabel: Add labels to the x-axis.

 b.
-Ylabel: Add labels to y-axis.
+Ylabel: Add labels to the y-axis.

 c.
-Title: Update title for the graph.
+Title: Update the title for the graph.

 d.
 Grid on: Makes the grid lines visible for the graph.

 e.
-Axis equal: The plots can be created with a common scale factor and spaces for both the axis.
+Axis equal: The plots can be created with a common scale factor and spaces for both axis.

 The example defined below demonstrates the process of customization of the presentation of the graph by modifying the attributes given above.